RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 ### Required Headers

-Lens3-Api requires {"X-Remote-User"}, which holds an authenticated user claim.
+Lens3-Api requires "X-Remote-User", which holds an authenticated user claim.
 Lens3-Api trusts the "X-Remote-User" header passed by the proxy.
 Make sure the header is properly prepared by the proxy.